napdragn/React-Native/README.md

 # React-Native
-This is my playground React Native
+This is my playground for React Native